almet/notmyidea/content/dev/carto-forms.rst

    information)
 2. In situ, users fill the form fields with what they see.
 Geo fields can be prepopulated using device geolocation
-3. At the end of the day, we can see a map with all users contributions using this particular form.
+3. At the end of the day, we can see a map with all user contributions using this particular form.
 4. A script can import the resulting dataset and publish/merge with Open Street Map